 In the various Buddhist countries there is a great variety of chants and recollections and even neighbouring monasteries may have their own traditions and not use all the same items.
 Those given here in English translation are among the most popular and common to most traditions.
 Others can be added according to individual preference and knowledge.
 There is no such thing as a standard morning and evening service in the Buddhist world and even between these two there may be differences of items used.
-So much for daily practise in the shrine room.
+So much for daily practice in the shrine room.

-The Laity's Practise of Dhamma
+The Laity's Practice of Dhamma

-Then what about Dhamma-practise outside the shrineroom?
+Then what about Dhamma-practice outside the shrine-room?
 This is really a subject which goes beyond the scope of this book.
-All the important aspects of a layman's practise of the Dhamma have been written about in other books.
+All the important aspects of a layman's practice of the Dhamma have been written about in other books.
 However, mention may be made of these things: